javier-lopez/javier.io/blog/en/_posts/2012-11-18-dmenu-for-everything.md

 fi
 </pre>

-Everything In 7 LOC!, this script can now be saved at **/usr/local/bin/** and used as a shortcut, in my user case, I added it to **~/.i3/config**:
+Everything In 7 LOC!, this script can now be saved at **/usr/local/bin/** and used as a shortcut, in my use case, I added it to **~/.i3/config**:

 <pre>
 # vbox:
 bindsym $Altgr+v exec dmenu_vbox
 </pre>

-I can now launch the available vbox machines by pressing Altrg + v, if you liked dmenu as much as I did, I've made a handful of such scripts to control music, user sessions, applications, etc. Feel free to grab them at:
+So now I can launch vbox machines by pressing **Altrg + v** and select the appropiated machine, if you liked dmenu as much as I did, I've made a handful of such scripts to control music, user sessions, apps, etc. Feel free to grab them at:

 - [https://github.com/chilicuil/learn/tree/master/sh/tools](https://github.com/chilicuil/learn/tree/master/sh/tools)